hai-vr/documentation/docs/products/prefabulous-avatar/hai-components/recalculate-normals.md

 In all other cases, **keep this option off!**
 :::

-In such cases, you can try the following to see if it improves it:
+If you suspect that custom split normals negatively affects your shading, you can try the following to see if it improves it:

 - Create **another** "PA-H Recalculate Normals" component on your avatar.
   - You are allowed to add that component multiple times on the same object.